Karaj Alborz Province, Iran Travel Guide

 Chaykhaneh serve as important social gathering places for locals.

-Enjoy black tea (chai) often served with sugar cubes.
+Enjoy black tea (chai) usually accompanied by sugar cubes.

 Some teahouses offer simple meals or snacks in addition to tea.